OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Taxonomy.md

 ## Taxonomy

-In this tab the single taxonomy levels are created and shown.
+In this tab the single taxonomy levels are created, imported, exported and shown.

+### Create taxonomy

 When creating the following attributes are necessary:

   * **Path:** With the path the position of the taxonomy level can be defined directly.
   * **Identifier:** With the identifier an abbreviation of the level can be defined.
-  * **Display name:** The display name is the name which is actually shown in the corresponding pool.
   * **Type:** In the type the beforehand created level type can be chosen.
   * **Order:** Hereby a manual order is possible by adding a number from 1-XX.
-The taxonomy-tiers will get ordered ascending by the numbers ( 1,2,3,4, / 01,02,03,04,..):octicons-tag-24: _experimental Feature_
+The taxonomy-tiers will get ordered ascending by the numbers ( 1,2,3,4, / 01,02,03,04,..):octicons-tag-24: _experimental Feature_  * **Display name:** The display name is the name which is actually shown in the corresponding pool.
+  * **Teaser Bild**
+  * **Hintergrund bild**
+  * **Anzeigename**: Der Anzeigename ist sprachabhängig und wird an unterschiedlichen Stellen verwendet: Katalog 2.0, Dokumentenpool, e-Portfolio.
   * **Description:** If desired a short description of the taxonomy level can be added.
+Wird im Katalog unter der Ebene angezeigt.

 ![](assets/Taxebenen EN.png){ class="shadow lightbox" }